Image Image

 How Does It Work?

-2. Create an Aspect Class or Use an Open-Source One
+1. Create an Aspect Class or Use an Open-Source One

 Aspects are meta classes that transform code using simple C#-based templates.
 They can also report warnings and errors or suggest code fixes.

-It may seem simplistic, and it is.
-Dozens of open-source aspects are available on Metalama Marketplace for you to use or modify.
+Don't want to learn a new framework?
+No problem, dozens of open-source aspects are available on Metalama Marketplace for you to use or modify.

-3a.
-Add Aspects to Your Business Code One at a Time
+2. Add Aspects to Your Business Code

 You can apply each aspect individually using a custom attribute.

-Alternatively, you can apply aspects in bulk using compile-time LINQ-like code with a fabric.
+Or, you can apply aspects in bulk using compile-time LINQ-like code with a fabric.

 4. You're Done!